Attractions in Queen Elizabeth National Park Uganda

 Enjoy fun activities around Lake George, like boat trips and bird-watching safaris.
 Fishing is also popular here, along with game drives in the stunning Kasenyi Plains.

-Nearby parks are Bwindi, Kibale Forest, and Rwenzori Mountains national park.
+Nearby parks are Bwindi, Kibale Forest, and the Rwenzori Mountains National Park.
 Thank you for visiting and conserving Queen Elizabeth National Park Uganda.